Access Codes Documentation

 Why Are Access Codes Necessary?

-1. To connect form submissions to participants, people need to either log in or receive an access code.
 All-Star Rec Manager was designed so that it was not necessary for people to obtain a username and password to perform basic functions such as registering for an activity, making payments, or purchasing tickets.
-Therefore, the user must receive an access code to their email (each person in the system has a unique email other than children) and enter it on the form so that the system can securely determine who is filling out the form or making a payment.
+Therefore, the user must receive an access code (each person in the system has a unique phone and email other than children) and enter it on the form so that the system can securely determine who is filling out the form or making a payment.

 Access Code Tips and Tricks